chrislopez24/corona-parser/README.md

 # corona-parser

-PoC of scraping from worldometer’s coronavirus data.Transform the data stored from the website to a Dataframe.
+Scrape Worldometer's Coronavirus Information and transform the data into a Dataframe and a JSON easily consumed by third party applications/services such as Bots (Telegram/Discord/Whatever)  or APIS

-This data can be consumed by bots (Telegram/Discord/whatever) or even third-party services through apis
+Data is being updated every 4 hours automatically thanks to Github Actions